 Wageningen University & Research (WU&R): At Wageningen University & Research, the Cluster collaborates with the Graduate School for Production Ecology & Resource Conservation (PE&RC) and several Departments.
 The Faculty of Agriculture at the University of Bonn has a joint PhD program with WU&R.

-Competence Center Machine Learning Rhine-Ruhr (ML2R): The Competence Center Machine Learning Rhine-Ruhr will transition to long-term institutional funding as the Lamarr Institute for Machine Learning and Artificial Intelligence, provided by the federal government and the state of North Rhine-Westphalia (NRW), as of July 1, 2022.
-The Lamarr Institute is one of five German AI competence centers.
+Lamarr Institute for Machine Learning and Artificial Intelligence: The Lamarr Institute for Machine Learning and Artificial Intelligence is one of five German AI competence centers.
 As a new international AI center of excellence the Lamarr Institute focuses on the value-based research and development of high-performance, trustworthy as well as resource-efficient Artificial Intelligence (AI).
 It connects pioneering research institutions in Germany: the Fraunhofer Institute for Intelligent Analysis and Information Systems (IAIS) in Sankt Augustin, the Fraunhofer Institute for Material Flow and Logistics (IML) in Dortmund, the Technical University of Dortmund, and the University of Bonn.

 The University of Bonn is one of eleven co-applicants of the FAIRagro consortium.
 The FAIRagro consortium includes different members from the agrosystem sciences of Germany.
 It is a community-driven initiative that is part of the National Research Data Infrastructure (NFDI).
 Its aim is to advance agrosystem research through collaborative Research Data Management to enable and support linkages across disciplines, scales and methods.
 FAIRagro's focus is the agrosystem domain that is needed to develop sustainable crop production and agroecosystems.
 The goal is findable, accessible, interoperable and reusable research data.
 PhenoRob is involved in a use case focusing on noninvasive phenotyping with autonomous robots.
 This use case showcases the potential of multimodal data analytics methods and machine-learning algorithms for in-field plant phenotyping.